 The elementary years are the time to build this foundation.

-Later in the middle and high school years, you can help your children layer on more advanced social skills (like how to build strong friendships, develop leadership abilities, practice netiquette, and navigate more complex social situations).
+Later in middle and high school, you can help your children layer on more advanced social skills (like building strong friendships, developing leadership abilities, practicing netiquette, and navigating more complex social situations).

 Before 5th Grade Good Manners Checklist:

-These skills create a strong foundation of good manners, respect, and consideration for others.
+These skills create a strong foundation of good manners, kindness, and consideration for others.

 ___Basics of handshaking and how to introduce himself